'Dances With Wolves' actor arrested in Nevada sex abuse case

-NORTH LAS VEGAS — Las Vegas police arrested and raided the home of a former "Dances With Wolves" actor turned alleged cult leader accused of sexually assaulting young Indigenous girls during a period spanning two decades, according to police records obtained by The Associated Press.
+NORTH LAS VEGAS — A former “Dances With Wolves” actor accused of leading a cult could be facing multiple felonies and life in prison after police said he sexually assaulted young Indigenous girls and took multiple wives during a period spanning two decades, court records show.

-Nathan Lee Chasing His Horse, who goes by Nathan Chasing Horse, was taken into custody Tuesday afternoon near the North Las Vegas home he is said to share with his five wives.
-SWAT officers were seen outside the two-story home in the evening as detectives searched the property.
+As of Wednesday, Nathan Lee Chasing His Horse, who goes by Nathan Chasing Horse, will be charged with at least two counts of sex trafficking and one count each of sexual assault of a child younger than 16, child abuse or neglect and sexual assault, according to the records.
+Authorities have not said when he will be formally charged.

+If convicted on the two counts of sex trafficking, he could be sentenced to 20 years in prison, and he could get life behind bars for a conviction on either of the sexual assault charges.

 Known for his role as the young Sioux tribe member Smiles a Lot in the Oscar-winning Kevin Costner film, Chasing Horse gained a reputation among tribes across the United States and in Canada as a so-called medicine man who performed healing ceremonies and spiritual gatherings and, police allege, used his position to abuse young Native American girls.